amirullo/list_editor/README.md

 # List Editor

-A simple list editor application with a robust backend architecture for managing lists and items.
+A simple list editor application with a robust backend architecture for managing lists and items by 2 roles, client and worker (for house maintenance).

-## Features
+## Main Features:

-- **UUID-based Access**: No traditional authentication, just use your UUID to access the system
+- **UUID-based Access:** Users access the system using a unique UUID instead of traditional authentication.
-- **Role-based Access Control**: Two roles - client (read) and worker (read/write)
+- **Role-based Access Control:** Supports two roles—client (read-only) and worker (read/write).
-- **Data Structure**: Lists with items that have name, category, quantity, and price
+- **Data Structure:** Lists contain items with attributes such as name, category, quantity, and price.
-- **Database**: SQLite with SQLAlchemy ORM for persistent storage
+- **Database:** Utilizes SQLite with SQLAlchemy ORM for data persistence.
-- **Manual Sync System**: Explicit sync/update mechanism for clients
+- **Manual Sync System:** Allows explicit synchronization and updates by clients.
-- **Notifications**: In-app notifications for changes made to lists
+- **Notifications:** Provides in-app notifications for list changes.
-- **Concurrency Control**: FIFO locking mechanism to prevent conflicts
+- **Concurrency Control:** Employs a FIFO locking mechanism to manage concurrent edits.
-- **Metadata Tracking**: Creation date and last modified timestamps for all entities
+- **Metadata Tracking:** Tracks creation and modification timestamps for all entities.
+- **Race Condition Handling:** Implements SQLite-compatible locking mechanisms in the Lock Service to minimize race conditions:
+  - Uses atomic INSERT or UPDATE operations for lock acquisition.
+  - Provides best-effort concurrency control suitable for the current SQLite backend.
+  - Designed with future scalability in mind, allowing for easy transition to more robust database systems like PostgreSQL for enhanced concurrency support.

 ## Project Structure